-In this guide, we will examine all of the average costs by car type.
+In this guide, I will examine all of the average costs by car type.
 These prices will be estimates based on what it would cost to have the tinting done by a professional.
-We will also look at the factors that adjust the cost and discuss how much can be saved by doing it yourself.
+I will also look at the factors that adjust the cost and discuss how much can be saved by doing it yourself.

 To tint all of the sides and rear window, the price could be $200 to $600.
 Adding the windshield to that might tack another $100 to $300 to the total bill.